tbrockman/cf-takehome/README.md

 After starting the application, you can find the OpenAPI documentation by navigating to [localhost:3000/docs](http://localhost:3000/docs) and JSON spec at [localhost:3000/api/doc](http://localhost:3000/api/doc).

-There's also a Makefile where you can see some of the orchestration that was supposed to be available (and it's littered in `package.json`), but I ran out of time.
+There's also a Makefile where you can see some of the orchestration that was supposed to be available (some littered in `package.json` as well), but I ran out of time before digging into observability.

 ### Project structure